NicolasGAlvarez/git-training/git-explained.md

 Create a new branch and switch to it `git switch -c <branch>`.

 Return to your previously checked out branch `git switch -`.

+### Merging branches

+To merge a branch first switch to the branch your are gona merge into, in this case the master branch `git checkout master`.
+And then do a merge `git merge <branch to merge>`.

+If the new content does not conflict with the data already on master, git will `auto-merge`.
+That is, it will add the new content to the already created files.

+In case of conflic, git will create a warning and wait for the user to manually resolve conflicts in each file.
+You can open every file with vsCode and make use of the options above each conflict: either accept the incoming data or keep the old one.

+Once finished you can check `git status` and see which files need to be added `git add <file>` and lastly commited `git commit`.
+Doing so will open the default editor and wait for a message just like when commiting.
+Once closed the editor git finishes the merge.